-) During 24 hours sweeps within an interval of 20 A are permitted.
-For sweep intervalls of more than 20 A a stop of 24 hours between is necessary.
+During 24 hours sweeps within an interval of 20 A are permitted.

+For sweep intervals larger than 20 A a stop of 24 hours between the sweeps is necessary.

 Operating Modes of the Sweep Coil:

 Sweep Coil Driven Mode

 In the driven mode the sweep current lead is mounted and the electricity is flowing through the sweep power supply.
 The sweep coil can be energized and de-energized.